MICA-MNI/BrainStat/docs/index.rst

    :target: https://opensource.org/licenses/BSD-3-Clause

-BrainStat is an amazing toolbox and here is where we tell you why. x
+BrainStat is an amazing toolbox and here is where we tell you why.

 .. toctree::
    :maxdepth: 1